kelseywhallon/fit-init-2.0-frontend/README.md

 # Fit Init 2.0

-Enabling instructors to create individual workouts based on their individual clients' needs.
+I was inspired to create this app to help fitness instructors create workout plans for their clients.

 ## How It Works